Mohammedvaraliya/PythonGUI-Notepad/README.md

 # Thank you!

 I really appreciate all kinds of feedback and contributions.
-Pleaes feel free to contribute in this project to learn or improve this.
+Please feel free to contribute in this project to learn or improve this.